Tonle Sap: Wetlands, flooded forests, and deciduous forests

-The land cover of the Tonlé Sap Basin is 55% forest and 45% agricultural land.
-The lake is surrounded by freshwater mangroves known as "flood forests", accounting for 3% of the basin area, and the floodplain is surrounded by low hills and covered with evergreen or deciduous seasonal tropical plants.
-The forest is dominated by Dipterocarpaceae, Leguminosae, Lacelandaceae, and in some places Pinaceae, Rohan pineaceae or bamboo.
+The land cover of the Tonle Sap basin is 55% forest and 45% agricultural land.
+The lake is surrounded by freshwater mangroves known as "flood forests", accounting for 3% of the basin area, and the floodplain is surrounded by low hills and covered with evergreen or deciduous seasonal tropical forest dominated by species of Dipterocarpaceae, Leguminosae, Lythraceae, Fagaceae and in some places Pinaceae, Podocarpaceae, or bamboo.
 Farther from the lake, the forest gradually turns into a thicket, and finally into a meadow.
 In areas with higher quality soils or higher altitudes, deciduous mixed forests and semi-evergreen forests occur.
-This diversity of vegetation types underlies the species diversity of the Tonle Sap ecosystem, with interlocking forests, grasslands and swamps providing refuge for local wildlife.
+This variety of vegetation types underlies the species diversity of the Tonle Sap ecosystem, with interlocking forests, grasslands and marshlands providing refuge for local wildlife.

-The lake is home to at least 149 species of fish, 11 of which are globally endangered, and the lake area is also home to 6 near-threatened species, including spotted-billed, great bald, Bengal, black-bellied, and Grey-headed fish eagle and Far Eastern reed, in addition to supporting reptile populations including the endangered Siamese crocodile and numerous freshwater snakes, and although much of the Lake District has been turned into farmland, 200 species of higher plants are still recorded.
-The Mekong giant catfish, which lives in the Tonlé Sap Lake, is one of the largest freshwater fish in the world.
-A fisherman caught a Mekong giant catfish weighing nearly 648 pounds in May 2004, but its population has been declining since the mid-1970s.
-It is currently illegal for fishermen to catch and retain Mekong giant catfish, and only a few are used for scientific research.